 Member States are obliged to carry out controls to ensure that food placed on the market is compliant with legal limits.
 The European monitoring programmes comprise one of the most comprehensive food survey programmes in the world, analysing more than 75,000 food samples for over 600 different pesticides every year.

 EFSA prepares annual reports on the control activities of EU Member States plus the two EEA countries Norway and Iceland.
-These reports summarise the results of pesticide analyses of food, identify areas of concern regarding compliance with legal limits and assess the exposure of consumers to pesticide residues via food placed on the market.
+These reports identify areas of concern regarding compliance with legal limits for pesticide residues and assess the exposure of consumers to these residues via food placed on the market.
+In the latest EFSA report, a pilot probabilistic assessment was introduced for some substances.
 In addition, EFSA provides recommendations on how to make future control programmes more efficient.

 - Annual Reports on Pesticide Residues prepared by EFSA.